drehcris/drehcris/README.md

 ## 👩‍💻 About Me

-🎓 As a **Data Science** studant my studies are focus on:
+🎓 As a **Data Science** student my studies are focus on:

 - 📊 Pyhton and R for Data Science
-                 &
 - 🤖 Machine Learning and Deep learning

+Besides data, I love:
+🍬 Sweets
-🍬 Besides data, I love sweets, and 🎬 I’m a big Marvel & DC fan!
+🎬 Marvel & DC

 ---